benroberts999/ampsci/doc/diracSCAS_input.md

 * Most options have a default, and can be left blank, explicitly set to 'default', or removed entirely.
 * The curly-braces denote the start/end of each block. *Don't* use any other curly-braces (nested braces are not allowed)
-* Uses c++ style line comments (not block comments).
+* Uses c++ style comments.
 Any commented-out line will not be read.
 White-space is ignored.
 * For example, the following four inputs are all equivalent

 ```cpp